glguy/advent2021/README.md

 fold along x=5
 ```

-This can be parsed using the following pattern string
+This can be parsed using the following pattern string from [Day13.hs](execs/Day13.hs)

 ```haskell
 data A = Ax | Ay